plausible/docs/docs/troubleshoot-integration.md

 ## Is the Plausible script not installed on your site?

 You should see the Plausible Analytics tracking script in the "**Network**" tab of developer tools or your website's source code.
-If you cannot see the script, please double check if you've inserted it correctly.
+If you can't see the script, please double check if you've inserted it correctly.
 Installing Plausible on a site can be a slightly different process depending on what tools you're using.

 We've put together several integration guides that cover popular website builders and content management systems (CMS) such as WordPress and Ghost.
 Thanks to the members of our community, there are also community integrations and plugins for several frameworks such as Hugo and GatsbyJS.
 These can help you set up and start counting your site visitors in no time.